-¹ The 2013 and 2014 indirect energy emission (scope 2) and scope 3 indirect emission values were re-calculated with respect to the 2014 Sustainability Report, following the updating of the emissions factors available for calculation [G4-22].
+2 The 2014 and 2015 indirect energy emission values (scope 2) and other indirect emission values (scope 3) were re-calculated with respect to the 2015 Sustainability Report following the updating of the emissions factors available for calculation

 The majority of the buildings and stores considered in the scope of the Sustainability Report are heated through the use of natural gas.
 A few buildings represent an exception because they are heated by electricity-fuelled heat pumps.
 Most of the natural gas consumption figures were accurately measured; when this was not possible, estimates based on conservative assumptions were used (see Other figures, for more details).

 The downward trend as regards direct emissions is connected with two main factors:

 - the reduction in natural gas consumption, connected with the company site reorganisation process (begun in 2012) and the installation of new heating systems with more efficient performances;